 Hiking

-Like many of the surrounding towns, Minturn is situated in close proximity to top-tier hiking.
-Adventurous visitors should consider attempting a summit of Mount of the Holy Cross, a beautiful mountain southwest of town that tops out at 14,009 feet.
+Like many of the surrounding towns, Minturn is situated close to top-tier hiking.
+Adventurous visitors should consider attempting the summit of Mount of the Holy Cross, a beautiful mountain southwest of town that tops out at 14,009 feet.
 The most popular route to the top is known as the North Ridge, and it involves 12 miles of hiking and 5,600 feet of elevation gain.

 Finally, another option is to hike Minturn Mile, a famous “out-of-bounds” ski run that can be fun to walk when the snow melts.
 The route ends at the front door of the Minturn Saloon, so plan to stop for a well-deserved bite to eat after conquering the hike.